Areku95/PassGen/README.md

 PassGen is a Wordlist generator: it take words as input and mix them to make all the possible combinaison at the output.
 PassGen also take a minimum size and a maximum size for the generated words.

+For example, if the script take "a" "b" and "c" with min size 0 and max size 3 in input, output will be: a, b, c, aa, bb, cc, aaa, bbb, ccc, ab, ac, ba, bc, ca, cb, aab, aac, aba, abb, abc, aca, acb, acc, baa, bab, bac, bba, bbc, bca, bcb, bcc, caa, cab, cac, cba, cbb, cbc... ccb
 The script propose also additionals "extra" chars to add at the end of each words for completing the combo.
 User can define max number of extra-char to add at the end.
 Words without extra chars will still be generated.
 It may be usefull when someone add a number or #/@ at the end of his password ;) !.

 The scripts may be also usefull for guessing email address : user can define with what does the generated words should start and with what should they finish (prefix / suffix).

-For example, if the script take "a" "b" and "c" with min size 0 and max size 3 in input, output will be: a, b, c, aa, bb, cc, aaa, bbb, ccc, ab, ac, ba, bc, ca, cb, aab, aac, aba, abb, abc, aca, acb, acc, baa, bab, bac, bba, bbc, bca, bcb, bcc, caa, cab, cac, cba, cbb, cbc... ccb
+The script also propose option to add such as lower-case words, L33T 5P34K words ... (see Words Options)

+The script regularly removes duplicated words.

 # ARGMOD
 Default script work in command-line ("argument" mode):